Welcome to Lockheed Martin QUEST® events!

 Career Development Opportunities

-Students who participate in Code Quest® or Lockheed Martin CYBERQUEST® events in the United States are given the opportunity to apply for internships at Lockheed Martin.
+Students who participate in Lockheed Martin QUEST® events in the United States are given the opportunity to apply for internships at Lockheed Martin.
 These valuable experiences provide students with real work experience even before they set foot in a college classroom.
 Students will be given the opportunity to work on actual Lockheed Martin programs and see first-hand what it's like to work for a major industry leader.

 Information about how to apply for these internships is made available to teachers at the contest events, and only students who participated in the event are eligible to apply.
 Please note that the number of available internships is limited each year, and certain work locations may have additional restrictions related to citizenship and work eligibility.
 Students applying for an internship will be required to take part in an interview process and, if accepted to the internship, a background check and drug screening.
 Performance in the competition(s) is not a factor in the hiring process.